-Press releases to local radio stations, television, magazines and social media posts are used to provide timely information to the media.
+Press releases to local radio stations, television, magazines and social media posts provide timely information to the media.
 CPNRD also participates in radio talk shows with KRVN and KRGI radio stations.
 Advertising is purchased for radio, television and web prerolls on the District's programs and events.

-In 2020, the NRD began advertising on Telemundo television to inform the Spanish-speaking population about the NRD.
+2020: Began advertising on Telemundo television to inform the Spanish-speaking population about the NRD.